 The 2004 wine is ruby color in the glass.
 The bouquet is elegant and shows more red fruit aromas than dark fruit including raspberry and red currant.
 The aromas also hint of rose petal and graphite.
 The entry is lean with a medium to full bodied palate.
 This is a balanced wine throughout with a nice touch of tartness – including plum and cranberry.
 There are slightly spicy notes of oak as well as a smokiness towards the finish.
 Dusty tannins complete this clean and pleasing finish.
 The Tedeschi Vineyard has great natural acidity which helps make this an excellent food wine.
 Today, it is somewhat rare to have a Napa Cabernet Sauvignon under 14% alcohol and this wine is at 13.5%

-Tedeschi does see visitors on a limited basis by appointment only.
-This is a very unique opportunity to taste with the owner and winemaker or one of his sons at his small winery.
-A visit here is like going back in time in Napa – “old Napa” if you will.
-You drive in through rows of grapes and weather permitting conduct your tasting outside, next to the vineyards and next to the actual winery.
-Calistoga and vicinity is certainly one of the most bike friendly regions in the Napa Valley and Tedeschi welcomes bike visitors.
+A visit is often a very unique opportunity to taste with the owner and winemaker or one of his sons at his small winery (although note they do have two employees also conducting tastings and tours).
+A stop for a tasting is like going back in time in Napa – “old Napa” if you will.
+You enter on a gravel driveway through rows of grapes; weather permitting, your tasting will be outside either on the table next to the winery building or on picnic tables (they built themselves) next to the vineyard.

+Tedeschi also offers several other artisan products.
 Raffine, a fine artisan chocolate manufacturer based in the San Francsico Bay Area uses some of Tedeschi’s Cabernet Sauvignon for one of their chocolates.
-For more information about this company visit: www.raffinechocolates.com and for more information about Tedeschi Family Winery, visit: www.tedeschifamilywinery.com
+For more information about this company visit: www.raffinechocolates.com.

 Harvest at Tedeschi: